Of Commerce, Counsel & the Coin

 salary deferred · default fund chosen for you · the Big Three, paid

-This is passive capture, and it is the single largest sustained capital inflow to the apex of the financial complex.
+The arrangement amounts to passive capture, and it is the single largest sustained capital inflow to the apex of the financial complex.

 v.